I know you read blogs because you’re reading this one, but how comfortable are you with writing one, and why on earth would you want to?

 OK, now you know why blogs are wonderful, let’s talk about how to write one.

-Take a look or print it off and think about the BIG topics you can talk about easily.
+First of all, think about the BIG topics you can talk about easily.

 If you run dance classes it might be the ways to master tricky moves , or how certain dances are great for your health, or case studies on how dance has helped some of your customers.